CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/talktrack/longsentence.md

 ---
 The "Enter Text Collectively" option is convenient when you want to enter lines at once rather than one line at a time, or when you want to insert text on a selected row.

-It can be quickly called up via the right-click menu in the speech list or shortcut key ++f8++.
+It can be quickly called up via the right-click menu in the Speech List or shortcut key ++f8++.

 Text from external sources such as browsers can also be copied and pasted in, making it easier to import long text.